purplespacecat/reverb-app/README.md

 # Hello Next.js

-This is a full-stack application with a Next.js frontend and Go backend, featuring a word list management system.
+This is a full-stack application with a Next.js frontend and Node.js/Express backend, featuring a word list management system.

 ## Project Structure